StevenSermeus/goval/readme.md

 - [ ] Support authentication
 - [ ] Support encryption

+## Network Protocol

+The server uses TCP to communicate with clients.
+The server listens on port 8080.

+All messages start with a character that represents the type of the message / response.

+- `+` String: The message is a string
+- `-` Error: The message is an error
+- `!` Command: The message is a command

+The protocol is a delimiter based protocol.
+The delimiter is the newline character `\n\r\n\r`.

 ## Known Issues and Limitations

 - No support for concurrent access on the file system